 The final month of the CJRS ended on 30th September 2021.
 Employers must submit claims for employees who were furloughed during September 2021 on or before 14th October 2021 and must make any amendments on or before 28th October 2021.

 The fifth and final application window for the SEISS closed on 30th September 2021 and from October 2021, business owners will no longer be able to claim financial support using the SEISS.
 More information about the Self Employment Income Support Scheme is available on the government’s website.

 Please note that you will need to treat any payments received under the CJRS or SEISS as part of your business's income by following the steps below.
 The purpose of both schemes is to help fund your business's normal day-to-day activities which means that you will have to work out how much tax is due on this income.
 You’ll then need to complete the relevant box on your Self Assessment tax return.

 Explaining grant money paid into your bank account

-To explain a grant received through either scheme, navigate to the 'Banking' tab at the top of the screen and select 'Bank Accounts' from the drop down menu.
+To explain a grant received through either the CJRS or SEISS scheme, navigate to the 'Banking' tab at the top of the screen and select 'Bank Accounts' from the drop down menu.

-Choose the relevant bank account from the list of accounts.
+Choose the relevant bank account from the list.